lukesalisbury/luxengine/extra/android-project/jni/readme.txt

-Requires a copy of SDL and SDL_mixer source codes
+Requires a copy of SDL2 and SDL2_mixer source codes